patrickleweryharris/password-creator/README.md

 $ password_creator --set_chars 4
 flou # An example
 ```
+- Notes
   - Any valid integer can be used as a length or number of characters.
   - Delimiters can be any string.
 Not that the last character in the string is always shaved off to provide better readability for simple input.
-**Note**: any invalid inputs will result in the default values being used.
+  - Any invalid inputs will result in the default values being used.

 ## Contribute